-- 1. Conducting annual surveys of students and teachers on school climate and safety; - 2.
-Reviewing complaints received by school-based committees regarding discipline practices or the conduct of school staff and school resource officers; - 3.
+- 1. Conducting annual surveys of students and school staff on school climate and safety; - 2.
+Reviewing complaints received by school-based committees regarding discipline practices or the conduct of school staff and school safety officers; - 3.
 Developing, monitoring, and evaluating school discipline policies and practices district-wide; and - 4.
 Reviewing complaints and long-term suspension appeals received by the Board of Education.

-ANNUAL REVIEW, DISSEMINATION, & REGULATION
+ANNUAL REVIEW, DISSEMINATION, & REGULATION9